 Organic mulch is invaluable as a soil conditioner.
 It also helps prevent competitive weeds and conserve soil.
 As mulch breaks down and enters the soil, it adds nutrients and increases the tilth and porosity of the soil.

 Many gardeners choose cedar mulch for its beauty and scent.
 Mixed mulches may have a variety of bark and organic matter and come in a wide range of sizes and textures.
-The finer bark mulches compost into soil more quickly than the larger pieces.
+The finer bark mulches compost into the soil more quickly than the larger pieces.